A fresh easy-to-make recipe from the Amalfi coast.

 This fresh tomato vermicelli di Positano recipe is great for summer.
 You only have to cook the pasta and marinate the vegetables and herbs.
 Perfect for vegetarians and vegans, easy, nutritious and delicious!

-Positano is only an hour’s drive from Gragnano, a city that has been producing what many believe to be the best dried pasta in Italy (and the world) since 16th century.
-Needless to say that both the quality and taste of pasta in this area is most probably the best you will find anywhere.
 For this recipe I used vermicelli made by Garofalo, a company that has been producing pasta in Gragnano since 1789!
 However, there are many other excellent pasta makers in this area.
 If you can’t find vermicelli from Gragnano, you can, of course, use other makes of vermicelli or even very thin spaghetti.
+Linguine is also a popular choice for pasta positano!

 Pasta recipes from Positano and Amalfi!

-There are a number of recipes for pasta di Positano or alla Positano and, as I discovered, they’re not always the same!
+As with many Italian recipes, there are a number of different versions of pasta di Positano or alla Positano.
 I decided on this vermicelli recipe because it’s so perfect for summer and here in Italy it’s pretty hot at the moment.
-The forecast for Verona tomorrow is 34 degrees Celsius, so heavy pasta dishes will have to wait for cooler weather!
+The forecast for Verona tomorrow is 34 degrees Celsius.
+So, heavy pasta dishes will have to wait for cooler weather!

 If you make this vermicelli di Positano recipe I’d love to hear how it turns out and if you liked it.
 Please leave a comment here on the blog or on The Pasta Project Facebook page.
 Looking forward to hearing from you!